Clint Lorance: Shooting of unarmed Afghan men

-Three unarmed Afghan men on a motorcycle were near the platoon.
+Three unarmed Afghan men on a motorcycle were spotted near the platoon.
 Lorance said that the motorcycle was just seconds away from his troops.
 His soldiers testified that the motorcycle was spotted approximately 600 ft away, and several testified that the motorcycle could not have reached the platoon's position.
 Attorneys for Lorance attempted to cast doubt on four of the soldiers' accounts, arguing that they were granted immunity from prosecution in exchange for their testimony.
 The other five soldiers who testified against Lorance did not receive immunity.

 One of Lorance's soldiers asked if it was acceptable to open fire on the men on the motorcycle, and Lorance, suspecting the approaching men were insurgents, responded "yes."
 Private David Shilo said: "I was given a lawful order."
 At trial, Private Skelton was attributed as spotting the motorcycle and he stated that "there was no reason to shoot at that moment in time that presented a clear, definitive hostile intent and hostile act."

 The American soldier opened fire and missed.
-The three Afghans then dismounted and walked towards the Afghan National Army soldiers who were at the front of the mixed US-Afghan patrol, who gestured for the three men to leave.
-A second U.S. soldier then opened fire and killed two of the Afghans.
-Lorance said later: "I made the best decision I could make, given the conditions on the ground.
+The three Afghans then dismounted and walked towards the Afghan National Army soldiers who were at the front of the mixed US-Afghan patrol.
+The three men's hands were visible; they carried no weapons.
+The Afghan soldiers gestured for the three men to leave.
+The three men turned around to leave.
+Lorance then asked a second U.S. soldier (in a gun truck) to open fire, who did and killed two of the Afghans while the third ran away.
+Sergeant Williams, a squad leader in the platoon, who was watching this unfold immediately radioed "What the hell just happened?
+There was no threat from those guys whatsoever."

+Lorance initially told his soldiers "That was fucking awesome".
+Lorance later said: "I made the best decision I could make, given the conditions on the ground.
 I would make the same exact decision again today if I was faced with that decision."